 It enables precise positioning tasks to be performed on the Raspberry Pi, which is due to its miniature size and modest power consumption ideally suited as a mobile GNSS recording and navigation device.
 Using this HAT with suitable software, the Raspberry Pi is capable of receiving and processing signals from the GPS (“GlobalStar”), GLONASS, and GALILEO navigation satellite systems.

-The RasPiGNSS “Aldebaran” expansion board fits onto the Pi’s expansion connector (named P1), and employs the following components
+The RasPiGNSS “Aldebaran” expansion board fits onto the Pi’s expansion connector (named P1), and employs the following components:

 - An NV08C-CSM GNSS receiver module from NVS Technologies

 - A female SMA socket for a GPS/GLONASS antenna with a male SMA plug

 - A GoldCap for backup power to the NV08C’s memory

 - Three low-power LEDs (red, yellow, green) for e.g. indicating the operating status